bcgov/MOH-ALR/runbooks/Release-Runbooks/EHIS-Runbooks/phocs-uat-march2026 Runbook.md

 - Follow the Instructions Provided in the attachment “EHIS-2617.xlsx” to Insert data to Products object.

 > Verification Steps

-[ ] EHIS-1613
-- Go To EHIS Standard User Profile -> object setting --> Account Account Relation -->  provide access to record type - Facility Linkage and make it default.

-[ ] EHIS-1786
-- Login as System Admin ,Navigate to Inspection, All list view,Select All, delete one duplicate

-[ ] EHIS-1815
-- Navigate to app launcher - search for regulatory authorization type object - select the list view with last modified date - go to list view filter - select the list view and delete

 [ ] EHIS-2258
 - Go to Quick find →All Sites → click on Builder for phocsservices → click on Blue menu tab present in top left corner (refer screenshot_--->Click on Administration -- > click on emai section --> provide David user meail in Sender Email Address.